 The online gaming sector is filled with both opportunity and risk.
 As online gaming revenues have exploded over the past decades, industry professionals also know and understand that the problems associated with fake accounts and fraudulent activity have also dramatically increased too.

 In fact, it’s estimated that online gambling fraud has increased 50% in Q1 of 2022 alone and the risks to businesses in the industry are greater than ever.
-This provides an even bigger incentive to get your verification process right without impacting your new customer sign ups.
+This provides an even bigger incentive to get your customer verification process right without impacting your new customer sign ups.

 With increased fraud comes increased regulation.
 In recent years as markets have grown, the rules have been tightened around the checks companies must undertake and the data they must collect.
 This is designed to reduce the impact of fraudulent activity as much as possible.